| | Title and Programming

 hauptsächlichster Liederquelle, komponierte Lied „Urlicht”

-als vierter Satz in die Zweite Symphonie verpflanzt |
+als vierter Satz in die Zweite Symphonie verpflanzt | The sketch of

 the final movement of the Second Symphony was